 - The structure of the compensation system (e.g. different pay scales, grades and steps). - The criteria for salary progression or the factors or conditions allowing school heads for salary progression through their career (e.g. roles and responsibilities, years in service, age, qualification level, performance).
-If a system of performance related pay is in place, more details should be provided. - The process to establish salaries, that is to say the mechanism(s) used to update the levels of school heads' salaries (e.g. cost of living adjustment, salary benchmarking, collective bargaining etc.) and how often these processes take place. - The status of school heads: that is whether they are civil servants or have a school head's specific status or a different status, and how this relates to their salaries. - The pathways to become a school head: that is, whether there are alternative pathways to become a school head in addition to those described in Head1.
+If a system of performance related pay is in place, more details should be provided. - The process to establish salaries, that is to say the mechanism(s) used to update the levels of school heads' salaries (e.g. cost of living adjustment, salary benchmarking, collective bargaining etc.) and how often these processes take place. - The status of school heads: that is whether they are civil servants or have a school head's specific status or a different status, and how this relates to their salaries. - The typical pathway to become a school head refer to the requirements and processes followed by a majority of school heads.
+Further information on the typical pathway(s) as those described in Head1 can be included (e.g. obtaining candidature). - The alternative pathways to become a school head: that is, whether there are alternative pathways to enter the teaching profession in addition to those described in the typical pathway, and how it associates with the salary ranges of school heads through the typical pathway.
+Alternative pathways are mechanisms that grant entry for individuals with professional experience gained outside education.
+They aim to broaden entry point into the profession.